A PennyLane-Centric Dataset to Enhance LLM-based Quantum Code Generation using RAG: PennyLang Framework

 \begin{itemize} \item \textbf{Token-Specific Padding}: Some tokenizers have a {dedicated padding token}, automatically appended to shorter sequences.
 For example, Hugging Face’s Tokenizer uses \texttt{"<pad>"} by default~\cite{huggingfaceTransformers}. \item \textbf{Manually Defined Padding}: If a tokenizer lacks an explicit padding token, a placeholder token (e.g., \texttt{"0"} or \texttt{"<mask>"}) must be manually assigned. \item \textbf{Left vs. Right Padding}: Left padding is commonly used in {autoregressive models}~\cite{transformerVaswani}, ensuring that padding tokens do not interfere with causal attention. \end{itemize}

-In our pipeline, we employ left padding as it aligns with the causal decoder-only transformer architectures used in models like Qwen 2.5 Coder, GPT-4o Mini, Claude 3.5 Sonnet, and LLaMa 4.
+In our pipeline, we employ left padding as it aligns with the causal decoder-only transformer architectures used in models like GPT-4o Mini, Claude 3.5 Sonnet, Gemini 2.5 Flash, Claude Haiku, and GPT-5 Mini.
 This ensures that masked self-attention restricts predictions to depend only on preceding tokens, maintaining auto-regressive consistency.